data-exp-lab/yt-napari/README.md

 after which, every time you run `git commit`, some automatic style adjustments and checks will run.
 The same style checks will run when you submit a pull request, but it's often easier to catch them early.

-### rebuilding documentation
+### building documentation locally

-Documentation is built using `sphinx` in two steps.
-Raw `sphinx` `rst files are in `docs-src/`, the html documentaiton will build in `docs/.
+Documentation can be built using `sphinx` in two steps.
 First, update the api mapping with

 ```
-sphinx-apidoc -f -o docs-src/source src/yt_napari/
+sphinx-apidoc -f -o docs/source src/yt_napari/
 ```

-This will update the `rst` files in `docs-src/source/` with the latest docstrings in `yt_napari`.
+This will update the `rst` files in `docs/source/` with the latest docstrings in `yt_napari`.
 Next, build the html documentation with

 ```
 make html